What is it?

 The laws of physics may not endow the SVR with the same agility or responsiveness of a Cayenne, but this hottest of Range Rovers is not about being the fastest point A-to-B car.
 It’s the SVR’s incredible versatility that makes it really special.
 It’s happy to eat supercars for breakfast or play with mountain goats on a muddy slope, and it also feels comfortable being a daily driver for the home to office run.
-Likely to be priced at Rs 2 crore (estimated, ex-showroom), the SVR will be on the pricier side, but no other sports-SUV has the wide range of talent it offers.
+Priced at Rs 1.97 crore (ex-showroom), the SVR is on the pricier side, but no other sports-SUV has the wide range of talent it offers.

 In conversation with Ralf Speth, CEO, Jaguar Land Rover